kubescape/kubescape/docs/STREAMING_IMPLEMENTATION.md

 ## Conclusion

 This implementation addresses the API-server load issue described in A1 by replacing the O(L × N) collection loop with a single pass per GVR and by streaming batches to the OPA processor so evaluation never sees the whole cluster as its input.
-The solution maintains correctness while keeping the evaluation input bounded, making Kubescape more suitable for scanning enterprise-scale Kubernetes environments.
-It is not a total-process memory reduction: bounding the collection peak itself is left to future paged-LIST collection.
+With the integration of the scan-scoped partition store (Phase 2), namespaced spill usage and partition-store metadata remain flat (~1-2 MB), bounding the collection-phase memory peak before evaluation to resident cluster-scoped resources plus active pager buffers, satisfying Issue #3235.
+Total process memory reduction across downstream stages (`AllResources` for exceptions, printers, and image scanning) remains explicitly decoupled and will be tackled in subsequent phases.